edo9k/serenata-de-amor/README.md

 Despite all these players acting together, the core part of the job is ran manually from time to time.
 The only part that is always online is Jarbas – freely serving a wide range of information about public expenditure 24/7.

 Roughly once a month, we manually run Rosie and update Jarbas.
-A few times per year, we upload versioned datasets accessible via the toolbox – but we encourage you to use the toolbox to generate fresh datasets whenever you need.
+A few times a year, we upload versioned datasets, accessible via the toolbox – but we encourage you to use the toolbox to generate fresh datasets whenever you need.

 ### Where